Air Travel At Denver International Airport Is 'Totally Different Right Now'

 The airport anticipated a busy weekend.
 July is typically a busy travel month, but after a year of lockdown and travel restrictions airport officials think people are ready to roam.
 They think this could be the busiest travel weekend since the start of the pandemic.

-Starting July 1 until July 6, more than 1.2 million people are expected to travel through DIA.READ MORE: Colorado State Patrol Search For Suspect, Charles Young, In Glenwood Springs
+Starting July 1 until July 6, more than 1.2 million people are expected to travel through DIA.READ MORE: 'Hot Zone Map' Allows Fort Collins Residents To Report & Monitor Illegal Fireworks

 “This is good news for everybody,” said Weldon.